poplars-dev/poplars-dev.github.io/_customizations/poplar_doptf.md

 ## How does it work?

 The Detail Optional Fields customization adds user configurable optional fields to the Bank Entries view.
+It depends on optional fields being defined in Common Services.

+{% include figure.html url="https://s3.amazonaws.com/dev.expi/content/poplar_doptf/optional_field_config.png"
+                      description="Optional fields are defined in Common Services." %}

+Optional fields can then be assigned with a default value to the detail view.

+{% include figure.html url="https://s3.amazonaws.com/dev.expi/content/poplar_doptf/optional_field_assignment.png"
+                      description="Assign the CUSTLIST optional field to bank entries." %}

-For each optional field that is defined, a new column is added to the Bank Entry grid so the values can be managed in line.
+For each optional field that
+is defined, a new column is added to the Bank Entry grid so the values can be managed in line.
 Optional field values are carried through to the G/L entries for the detail lines.

+{% include figure.html url="https://s3.amazonaws.com/dev.expi/content/poplar_doptf/detail_grid.png"
+                      description="The new column is displayed in the detail grid." %}

-This customization can be tailored to work on any detail view without optional fields by default.
+This customization can be tailored to work on any detail view that doesn't support optional fields by default.
 Contact us if you have a particular view in mind.

 ## Features